Citizens to Prevent Child Sexual Abuse

-Join with Citizens to Prevent Child Sexual Abuse so we can send you regular emails highlighting specific features of the bill, the data that support it, and how passage of the bill will strengthen the practices and policies of our schools, youth organizations, and communities.
-We will keep you informed about which legislators have formally supported the bill, when public hearings on the bill are scheduled, and any press conferences, rallies, media coverage, or State House events to promote the legislation.
+Join with Citizens to Prevent Child Sexual Abuse so we can send you regular emails highlighting specific features of the bills, the data that support them, and how passage of the bills will strengthen the practices and policies of our schools, youth organizations, and communities.
+We will keep you informed about which legislators have formally supported the bills, when public hearings on the bills are scheduled, and any press conferences, rallies, media coverage, or State House events to promote the legislation.

 The push to reform the criminal and civil Statute of Limitations in Massachusetts succeeded because of the strong and persistent support of citizens like you.
 Our goal to ensure justice for survivors and accountability for their abusers has been realized for many.
 As a result, survivors have now taken their cases to court and several have won.

 Building on that victory, we must now focus on protecting our children from ever having to experience sexual abuse and its devastating and often life-long health and mental health consequences.
-S. 312 will go a long way in achieving those protections.
+S.312 and S.313 will go a long way in achieving those protections.

 Join Citizens to Prevent Child Sexual Abuse today!